 Reducing GHG emissions significantly decreases ozoneforming pollutants, such as nitrogen oxides (NOx) and volatile organic compounds (VOCs).
 This helps mitigate ground-level ozone, a potential emerging issue in NWA.
 Ground-level ozone can harm human health and affect sensitive vegetation and ecosystems.
 The EPA sets the National Ambient Air Quality Standards (NAAQS) for ground-level ozone, which specifies a maximum allowed measurement for ozone to be present in outdoor air.
 In 2015, the EPA set the NAAQS for ground-level ozone at 0.070 parts per million (ppm), measured as the fourthhighest daily maximum 8-hour concentration averaged across three consecutive years.
+The Arkansas Department of Energy and Environment (ADEE) DEQ maintains an Ambient Air Monitoring Station in Springdale, which indicated that in 2023 the ground-level ozone levels in our region exceeded the limits set by the EPA that year.

+across three consecutive years.
 The Arkansas Department Excessive amounts of stormwater runoff from heavy of Energy and Environment (ADEE) DEQ maintains an precipitation events can exceed the capacity of gray Ambient Air Monitoring Station in Springdale, which infrastructure, resulting in flash flooding and negative indicated that in 2023 the ground-level ozone levels in impacts to the residents of NWAs (Boyett and Lee 2022; our region exceeded the limits set by the EPA that year.
 Early 2021).
 Many of the carbon removal measures will help the region adapt to these heavier precipitation events Ground-level ozone is created when NOX react with through preserving or enhancing stormwater infiltration other VOCs in the atmosphere as they are exposed into the soil and the restoration of natural infrastructure to sunlight.
 NOX are highly reactive gases that form that provides flood control, such as wetlands and when fossil fuels are burned at high temperatures.
 NOx riparian buffers along streams.
 Riparian buffers help pollution is emitted from a variety of sources, including slow stormwater runoff and improve the absorption of automobiles, trucks, construction equipment, power flood waters, which reduces peak flows and lessens plants, and industrial boilers.
 Thus, reducing emissions downstream flooding. from fossil fuels through the measures outlined above is likely to provide a cobenefit of reducing the levels of NOX and ground-level ozone in the region.